Russian, Ukraine foreign ministers in brief meeting in Vienna

 Austrian Foreign Minister Sebastian Kurz on Monday played down chances for a breakthrough.

-“You cannot expect miracles from the conference because there won’t be any, but hopefully, and this is my expectation, there will be clear backing from most countries for orderly and free (presidential) elections on May 25, because this could be a small step towards stabilizing the country,” he told Reuters.
+“You cannot expect miracles from the conference because there won’t be any, but hopefully, and this is my expectation, there will be clear backing from most countries for orderly and free (presidential) elections on May 25, because this could be a small step towards stabilising the country,” he told Reuters.
+(Reporting by Michael Shields; Editing by Clarence Fernandez)